 Security Guard CV FAQs

-Ten skills on your security guard CV would demonstrate your solid foundation in safety and the protection of lives and property.
+Ten skills on your security guard CV would demonstrate your strong foundation in safety and the protection of lives and property.
 Typically, these skills would include surveillance, patrolling, emergency response, crowd control, vehicle screening, and so on.